zenstackhq/zenstack-docs/blog/rest-api-on-vercel/index.md

 By declaratively defining access policies in the schema, you no longer need to implement these rules in your API.
 It's easier to ensure consistency, making the schema a single source of truth for your data's shape and security rules.

 There's one piece still missing, though: we need to hook the authenticated user identity into the system so that the `auth()` function works.
 To do that, we require the API callers to carry the JWT token as a bearer token in the `Authorization` header.
-Then, on the server side, we extract it from the current request and pass it to the `withPresets` call as the context.
+Then, on the server side, we extract it from the current request and pass it to the `enhance` call as the context.

-Add a `getUser` helper to decode the user from the token, and pass that to the `withPresets` call:
+Add a `getUser` helper to decode the user from the token, and pass that to the `enhance` call:

 ```ts title='/api/index.ts' {0-15,23}
 import type { Request } from 'express';